Xavopls/IBKR-Dashboard/README.md

 fx_rate_to_base = IBKR conversion rate from trade currency to account base currency
 ```

-Use `realized_pnl_base` for dashboard P&L. Do not sum raw `realized_pnl` across the account, because the account can contain trades in USD, HKD, EUR, and other currencies.
+Use `realized_pnl_base` for dashboard P&L. Do not sum raw `realized_pnl` across the account, because the account can contain trades in multiple currencies.

-`daily_pnl` is rebuilt from trades using base-currency realized P&L when available.
-For now:
+`daily_pnl` is rebuilt from trades using base-currency realized P&L:

 ```text
 realized_pnl = sum of realized trade P&L per day in account base currency